Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 NPR reached out to the general counsel of a rival media company, a top executive who has overseen contracts at two major television networks, and also a leading workplace attorney to determine whether they had ever heard of a company demanding a nondisclosure agreement from the spouse of an employee.
 Each separately said they had not.

 Fincher recalls being summoned to the high-rise offices of Bloomberg's Hong Kong legal team.
-Forsythe, her husband, was there too, with his own lawyers.
+Her husband was there too, with his own lawyers.

 She recalls staring at a giant projection of Bloomberg's outside lawyer from New York City on a video screen.
 He rejected her assurances that she did not pose any threat, demanding a formal nondisclosure agreement by asking, "What about all the evidence that's in her head?"

-Fincher is a former correspondent for CNBC and the Voice of America.
+Fincher is a former correspondent for CNBC and Voice of America.
 At the time, she was finishing up her doctorate at a Chinese university.
 She bristled at what the company's lawyers were suggesting.

 "They assumed that my husband would be able to silence me," Fincher says.
 "He didn't want to do that.
 That's not the kind of relationship that we have."